A brief guide to tax-efficient saving

 There is a limit to how much money you can deposit in an ISA each tax year.
 For the 2015/16 tax year this is £15,240 per person.
 You can withdraw money from an ISA at any time but if you have already paid in your maximum allowance, you can't "top up" any funds you have withdrawn until the following tax year.

 For people wanting to start a pension account, the tax breaks are even better.
 You can now manage your own pension using a Self-invested Personal Pension (SIPP).
-This means choosing and managing your own investments (this is what many SharePad and ShareScope users do).
+This means choosing and managing your own investments (this is what many ShareScope users do).

 When you make a contribution to your pension it is usually made from income that has already been taxed.